 And we are not alone in this, charities like WWF and RSPB are working hard to address these issues, including creating guides and approaches for consumers and producers.

 From WWF’s guide on how to source sustainable palm oil to its palm oil scorecard which includes clear guidance for consumers.
 We can farm more sustainably if we follow the RSPB’s Less is More approach.

 But there are also clear actions we can take in Wales today for each of the commodities highlighted here, that reduces our impacts and goes some way to helping prevent deforestation.

 - Palm oil – buy products that contain sustainable palm oil and are certified by the Round Table on Sustainable Palm Oil.

-- Soy and beef – buy local produced meat that is 100% grass fed or organic, buy organic soy-based products.
+- Soy and beef – buy locally produced meat that is 100% grass-fed or organic, buy organic soy-based products.
 Reducing our meat consumption will also help.